-Guinness World Records Teams Up With Dubai Marathon To Empower Runners To Make History
+Guinness World Records Teams Up with Dubai Marathon to Empower Runners to Make History

-(MENAFN- Dubai PR Network) Guinness World Records has joined forces with the Dubai Marathon for a partnership that gives participants an opportunity to break world records while running in the iconic event on January 12, 2025.
+(MENAFN- Dubaisc) Guinness World Records has joined forces with the Dubai Marathon for a partnership that gives participants an opportunity to break world records while running in the iconic event on January 12, 2025.

 The partnership will enable runners across distance categories to try to achieve a new verified record, giving a new feel to one of the region’s top annual sporting events.